How to Create an Effective Risk Management Program without Increasing Liability

 I’m amazed at the number of times a swimming entertainment event resulted in a death or permanent disability situation.
 These mishaps seem to occur even when adult volunteers are on lifeguard duty.
 If you’re going to have a swimming function, I recommend only having such events at locations where the facility provides the lifeguards.

-We’ve developed a separate abuse/molestation risk management template that covers everything from A to Z. Many organizations make the mistake of just shooting from the hip and running background checks without a written program in place.
+We’ve developed a separate Safe Sport Child Abuse and Other Misconduct Risk Management Plan that covers everything from A to Z. Many organizations make the mistake of just shooting from the hip and running background checks without a written program in place.
 That’s a great way to get your pants sued off for a number of offenses such as Fair Credit Reporting Act violations, libel and slander for not safeguarding confidential information, and inconsistent application of disqualification criteria.
 A written program with how you are going to administer the program must be in place before the first background check is run.
+Furthermore, running background checks alone is not enough.
+The federal Safe Sport Act of 2018 applies to all youth sports programs either directly or indirectly and requires a written plan for reporting of suspicions, policies and procedures to make an incident less likely to occur, and educational training for adult staff and minors.

 Brain injury is a huge issue right now, which is perceived by the insurance industry as a much more serious threat than abuse/molestation.
 We’ve developed two different brain injury risk management templates: one for lower risk concussion sports and another for higher risk concussion sports.
 Our simple programs cover all the bases that are required by state legislation and recommended by the CDC and governing bodies.